 As a rule, you’ll need a tank of about 30 gallons for the first discus, and another 10 gallons for each additional one, so you’re looking at a 100-gallon tank for a shoal of eight discus.

-If you can get past their care requirements, discus are one of the most eye-catching freshwater fish species you can find.
+If you can get past their care requirements, discus are one of the most eye-catching and best freshwater aquarium fish species you can find.

 5. Otocinclus (Dwarf Suckers)